philwareham/textpattern-bootstrap/README.md

 ## Pre-built version

-We provide a pre-built version of the theme files within the `dist` directory in case you don't want to build it yourself.
+We provide a pre-built version of the theme files within the `themes` directory in case you don't want to build it yourself.

 ## License